undeMalum/portfolio/content/posts/football-competition/index.md

 <font size=4>**Take your shot**</font><br>
 I listen to Eminem too much...
 Anyway here's the story:
-1. I was asked by a fellow student of mine whether I would be interested or not
+1. I was asked by a fellow student whether I would be interested or not
 2. I agreed without hesitation

 That's basically all, seriously.
 Of course, there were some minor details left to discuss like transport, exact hours and so on, but it wasn't that important and problematic.

 # Saturday
 The first day is always hard, especially in a new place.
-The aspect of uncertainty, the clash of expectations with reality, a discomfort-causing step into new environment - they all contribute.
-However, I was rather excited about the idea and was looking forward.
+The aspect of uncertainty, the clash of expectations with reality, a discomfort-causing step into new environment - they all contribute to anxiety.
+However, I was rather excited about the idea and was looking forward to it.

 It began perfectly.
-I had my usual ("early to bed and early to rise") so I was happy from the start.
+I could follow my usual sleep pattern ("early to bed and early to rise") so I was happy from the start.
 I needed to be ready at 6:50 a.m. - no problem with that as well.
-Then, 40-minute drive which passed in a blink of an eye, thanks to the extremely interesting interlocutor, college's stepfather, a.k.a driver, a.k.a speaker, and, above all, the coach.
-To be honest, after we arrived at [OSiR](https://osirmosina.pl/index.php/o-obiekcie-2/) in Mosina, we were bored (our crew consisted of I, the above-mentioned college of mine with her boyfriend).
+Then, a 40-minute drive which passed in the blink of an eye, thanks to the extremely interesting interlocutor, colleague's stepfather, a.k.a driver, a.k.a speaker, and, above all, the coach.
+To be honest, after we arrived at [OSiR](https://osirmosina.pl/index.php/o-obiekcie-2/) in Mosina, we were bored (our crew consisted of me, the above-mentioned colleague of mine and her boyfriend).
 It was not our laziness, literally there was almost nothing to do.
-But as time was approaching 9 a.m., we redressed to our costumes - Santa, Goat, and Elf.
+But as 9 o'clock was approaching, we changed into our costumes - those of Santa, Goat, and Elf.

 ***
 {{< neighbouring >}}